THE HICKEYS OF LOUGH GUR

 Valuation List, Loughgur, Knockaney parish, 1865-1873

-In 1889 Ellen Hickey is crossed out, and the land passes to Thomas Hickey.
-This Thomas is the oldest son of Patrick Hickey, Thomas and Ellen's oldest son.
-Patrick must have died by this time.
+In 1889 Ellen Hickey was crossed out, and the land passed to Thomas Hickey.
+This Thomas (born 1855) was the oldest son of Patrick Hickey, Thomas and Ellen's oldest son.
+Patrick had died of bronchitis in 1867.
+Ellen probably died in about 1889.
+Her son Maurice's daughter remembered that her father returned to Ireland once.
+It may have been to see his mother or for her funeral.

 Valuation List, Loughgur, Knockaney parish, about 1889

-Lot 11a passed from Thomas Hickey to Ellen Hickey, his widow, to Thomas Hickey, their son.
+Lot 11a passed from Thomas Hickey to Ellen Hickey, his widow, to Thomas Hickey, their grandson.
 It then passed to Thomas' widow, Mary, and then to Michael Hickey.
-The land still belongs to the Hickey family, but the house was razed in 1914.
+The land still belongs to the Hickey family.
 It is currently owned by Thomas Hickey, a great-great grandson of our Thomas Hickey.
 He and his family live in the house, which he says is about 200 years old.
 The walls are of thick stone, and a beam with hooks for hanging hams is high above the fireplace.
 On the hill near the house, under a berry bush, is the foundation of the old house, which Mr. Hickey says is probably 400 years old or more.
 The Hickey family is considered to be one of the oldest names in the town, and has been there as long as anyone can remember.

 Land Valuation list of 1933-1940, showing Lot 11 passing from Thomas Hickey to Mary Hickey and then Michael Hickey